Jazzyspoon/Chat-w-Me/README.txt

 provide users with a chat interface and options to share images and their location.

-This app was developed using expo and react native.
+This app was developed using expo and react native with Gifted Chat.

-To run,
+To run:
-1. type 'npm install' on the command line (from the root folder).
+1. from the root folder, type 'npm install' on the command line (for the version listed in this, check the package.json).
 2. when dependencies are done loading (expo included), type 'npm start' or 'expo start'.
 3. using expo, send it to your phone or use a simulator like Xcode(ios) or Android Simulator (win).